Bool76/bools-wiki/docs/frontend-development/html/block-elements/README.md

 # Block Elements

-Summary - One possible value for the "display" attribute for page element's is BLOCK
+Summary - One possible value for the "display" attribute for page element's is BLOCK.
+There are some page elements with the default display value of BLOCK.

 ```
 display: block